stuffedwombat/stuffedwombat.github.io/blogroll.md

 Nomads follow the ressources they need.
 When I left home ~3 months ago, I was following cheap rent.

-Traveling through Argentina and the Rabbit Residency in Germany were amazing, but then the third thing fell through.
-After being well taken care of by friends and goverments before, I now realised that cheap rent needs consistent organisation.
+Traveling through Argentina and the Rabbit Residency in Germany was amazing, but then the third thing I had planned fell through.
+After being well taken care of before, I now realised that cheap rent needs consistent organisation.

 After a few days in a gray & miserable berlin hostel, I stopped pretending to be a nomad.